jrsoftware/issrc/README.md

   Struct.pas is changed, you usually will need to recompile ISCmplr, ISPP, Setup, and SetupLdr so that everything is in synch.

 - There are more units which are shared between projects.
-Search the 'uses' clauses of the projects and units if you aren't sure if a project uses a particular unit.
+Search the .dpr files of the projects if you aren't sure if a project uses a particular unit.

 - The ISPP help file uses various copies of other Inno Setup files.
 To synch these run **synch-isfiles.bat**.